boots-edu/textbook/source/text/1-typescript/functions.md

  * @param radius The radius of the circle
  * @returns The area of the circle
  */
-function areaOfCircle(radius: number): number{
+function areaOfCircle(radius: number): number {
     let pi: number = 3.1415927;
     return pi * radius * radius;
 }
 ```

 {:.no-run}

-We can document our functions by adding a __comment__ above the function declaration.
+We can document our functions by adding a **comment** above the function declaration.
 This comment should describe what the function does, what parameters it takes, and what it returns.
-This is called a __JSDoc__ comment.
+This is called a **JSDoc** comment.
 It is a special type of comment that is used to document functions, variables, and classes in TypeScript.
 It is important to document your code so that others can understand it, and so that you can remember what you were thinking when you wrote it.
-We'll talk more about __documentation__ later.
+We'll talk more about **documentation** later.

 ## Summary